inkmonk/api-client-python/README.md

-#CMYKsoup#
+#StickyStamp#

-The Python client for interacting with the CMYKsoup API hosted at api.cmyksoup.com
+The Python client for interacting with the StickyStamp API hosted at api.stickystamp.com

 ## Installation ##
 Download the zip file.
-Inside the folder named cmyksoup, there is a file called default_config.py.
+Inside the folder named stickystamp, there is a file called default_config.py.
 Change its name to config.py and set the values of `API_KEY` and `API_SECRET_ACCESS_KEY` with the keys you obtained from us.
 Now run the setup.py with `python setup.py install`.

 -----------------------------------------------------------------------------

 ## Usage ##
-In your python code or the interpreter, just add this import line `from cmyksoup import *`
+In your python code or the interpreter, just add this import line `from stickystamp import Merchandise, SKU, Recipient, Shipment, Grant`

 -----------------------------------------------------------------------------------------------------------

-## Product ##
+## Merchandise ##

 ### Attributes ###